What Is Anger?

 With regard to interpersonal anger, people can try, in the heat of an angry moment, to see if they can understand where the alleged perpetrator is coming from.
 Empathy is very difficult when one is angry but it can make all the difference in the world.
 Taking the other person's point of view can be excruciating when in the throes of anger, but with practice it can become second nature.
 Of course, once the angry person is in conditions of considering the opposite position, then the anger based on righteous indignation tends to disappear.

-If you would like to arrange an appointment, make a referral or require further information about how we can help please telephone our Wolverhampton practice on: 01902 827808.
-Alternatively fill out our online contact form.
+If you would like to arrange an appointment or require further information regarding our anger management services please telephone our Wolverhampton practice on: 01902 827808.
+Alternatively fill out our online contact form and we will contact you within 24 hours.